christiecc19/Ads_Clients_Churn_Prediction/README.md

-# Ads_Clients_Churn_Prediction
+# Clients Churn Prediction
-This project built a model to predict whether ads clients will churn or not
+This project built a model to predict whether clients will churn or not

 Pre-processed dataset by data cleaning, categorical features transformation.